 Starting at $999 (about £719, AU$1,299), the brand-new Dell XPS 15 easily outshines the Samsung Notebook 9 when it comes to value, offering half as much RAM but far more powerful Nvidia GTX 1050 graphics and a 128GB SSD + 1TB HDD combo storage solution behind an FHD display.

-The Samsung Notebook 9 comes in just under three pounds and is just 0.61 inches thick, making it one of the most portable 15-inch laptops we’ve ever tested.
-That said, there’s one part of the chassis we’d have wished were a little better.
+The Samsung Notebook 9 comes in just under 3lbs and is only 0.61 inches thick, making it one of the most compact and lightweight 15-inch laptops we’ve ever tested.
+That said, there’s one part of the chassis we’d have preferred were a little better.

 The most glaring flaw is in its keyboard which, while spacious and deep in travel, is awfully squishy feeling when it comes to feedback.
-While it’s certainly not the crisp, punchy experience we’re used to on laptops in this price range, it doesn’t impact your time using it – just anticipate a learning curve.
-It’s up to you whether some of the laptop’s other major benefits outweigh this flaw.
+It’s definitely not the crisp, punchy experience we’re used to on laptops in this price range, though admittedly it doesn’t impact your time using it – just get ready for a learning curve.
+It’s up to you whether some of the laptop’s other major benefits outweigh this drawback.

-Also, we found the keyboard backlighting to be awfully faint, not appearing much brighter than a glow-in-the-dark sticker and similar in hue.
-At the very least, the keys are well-spaced and leave room for a fantastic fingerprint sensor and touchpad.
+Also, we found the keyboard backlighting to be awfully weak, not appearing much brighter than a glow-in-the-dark sticker and similar in hue.
+At least, the keys are well-spaced, and leave room for a fantastic fingerprint sensor and touchpad.

-The touchpad on this laptop is coated in glass like before and offers up supreme palm rejection in that it not once triggered mouse movements while typing.
-Meanwhile, the fingerprint sensor is snappy to set up and speedy in action – all laptops should feature this standard.
+The touchpad on this laptop is coated in glass like before and offers up superb palm rejection in that it not once triggered mouse movements while typing.
+Meanwhile, the fingerprint sensor is snappy to set up and very responsive in action – all laptops should provide this feature.

 Display and audio

-Unsurprisingly, Samsung’s FHD display in use here is fantastic, offering excellent color reproduction through its LED panel.
+Unsurprisingly, Samsung’s FHD display in use here is excellent, offering vibrant color reproduction through its LED panel.
 Reds absolutely pop while blacks all but disappear into the screen’s bonding.

-However, the Samsung Notebook 9’s true brightness potential is hidden behind an outdoor mode within the Samsung Settings app.
-This increases the screen’s maximum brightness of 350 nits by another 150 to give a max brightness of 500 nits – which puts it in league with the MacBook Pro.
+Unfortunately, the Samsung Notebook 9’s true brightness potential is hidden behind an outdoor mode within the Samsung Settings app.
+This increases the screen’s maximum brightness of 350 nits by another 150 to give a max brightness of 500 nits, putting it in league with the MacBook Pro.